HaxeFoundation/HaxeManual/content/13-debugging.md

 [code asset](assets/CustomTrace.hx)

 The `v` argument is the first parameter of the trace call.
 It can be a `String` or any other value.
-The optional `infos` argument contains extra position parameter, see below.
+The optional `infos` argument contains the extra position parameter, see below.

 The `infos.customParams` array contains all extra arguments that were given to the original trace.
 If no extra parameters are passed, it will be `null`.